ZahidHasan/zahidhasan.github.io/_posts/2024-02-05-paint-your-terminal-a-colorful-guide-to-windows-terminal-customization.md

 Lets give it a life!

 You need the following:
 >1.
-Windows Terminal Canary
+Windows Terminal
->2.
-Powershell7
->3. oh-my-posh
+>2. oh-my-posh

 ## What is Wndows Terminal and oh-my-posh?
 Windows Terminal is a powerful tool for developers who frequently work with command-line interfaces.
 Any application that has a command line interface can be run inside Windows Terminal.
 This includes everything from PowerShell and Command Prompt to Azure Cloud Shell and any WSL distribution such as Ubuntu or Oh-My-Zsh.